Man who dumped 90,000 pennies was retaliating against ex-worker, Labor Department says

 Les Alderman — of the Alderman, Devorsetz & Hora law firm, which is not involved in the case — said Walker’s quick response to the Labor Department implies that the wheelbarrow of pennies was a retaliatory measure.

-Walker did not wait until the meal was cold before he served Flaten revenge, Alderman said.
+Walker did not wait until the dish was cold before he served Flaten revenge, Alderman said.

 “It’s rare to have a case where an employers does something this stupid openly,” Alderman said.